-Our reception children are taught in Honeywell class with Year 1 and some Year 2 children.
+Our Reception children are taught in Honeywell class with Year 1.

 The curriculum that we teach in the Reception class meets the requirements set out in the revised Early Years Foundation Stage guidance (2012).
 Our curriculum planning focuses on the Early Learning Goals and on developing children’s skills and experiences, as set out in this document.